Codeception/Codeception/docs/modules/WebDriver.md

 1. Create an account at [SauceLabs.com](http://SauceLabs.com) to get your username and access key
 2. In the module configuration use the format `username`:`access_key`@ondemand.saucelabs.com' for `host`
 3. Configure `platform` under `capabilities` to define the [Operating System](https://docs.saucelabs.com/reference/platforms-configurator/#/)
+4. run a tunnel app if your site can't be accessed from Internet

 ```yaml
     modules: